Iran’s supreme leader: No talks with the US at any level

-TEHRAN, Iran (AP) — Iran’s supreme leader announced on Tuesday that “there will be no talks with the U.S. at any level” — remarks apparently meant to end all speculation about a possible U.S.-Iran meeting between the two countries’ presidents at the U.N. later this month.
+DUBAI, United Arab Emirates (AP) — Iran’s supreme leader said Tuesday “there will be no talks with the U.S. at any level”— remarks apparently meant to end all speculation about a possible U.S.-Iran meeting between the two countries’ presidents at the U.N. later this month.

-Iranian state TV quoted Ayatollah Ali Khamenei as saying this is the position of the entire leadership of the country and that “all officials in the Islamic Republic unanimously believe” this.
+Iranian state TV quoted Ayatollah Ali Khamenei, who’s been personally sanctioned by the Trump administration, as saying this is the position of the entire leadership of the country and that “all officials in the Islamic Republic unanimously believe” this.

 “There will be no talks with the U.S. at any level,” he said.

-There had been reports about a possible meeting between President Donald Trump and his Iranian counterpart, Hassan Rouhani, during the upcoming U.N.
-General Assembly this month in New York.
+There had been reports about a possible meeting between Trump and his Iranian counterpart, Hassan Rouhani, during the upcoming U.N.
+General Assembly next week in New York.

-But tensions roiling the Persian Gulf have escalated following a weekend attack on major oil sites in Saudi Arabia that the U.S. alleged Iran was responsible for — a charge Iran denies.

-The crisis between Washington and Tehran stems from Trump’s pullout last year from the 2015 nuclear deal between Iran and world powers.
-He also re-imposed and escalated sanctions on Iran that sent the country’s economy into freefall.

 Trump declared Monday it “looks” like Iran was behind the explosive attack on the Saudi oil facilities.
 But he stressed that military retaliation was not yet on the table in response to the strike against a key U.S. Mideast ally.

-Oil prices soared worldwide amid the damage in Saudi Arabia and fresh Middle East war concerns.
-But Trump put the brakes on any talk of quick military action — earlier he had said the U.S. was “locked and loaded” — and he said the oil impact would not be significant on the U.S., which is a net energy exporter.
+Earlier, he had said the U.S. was “locked and loaded.”
+He also said the impact of oil production shortages would not be significant on the U.S., which is a net energy exporter.

-The Saudi government called the attack an “unprecedented act of aggression and sabotage” but stopped short of directly pinning blame on Iran.
+Oil prices fell on Tuesday after their biggest single-day jump in years due to the damaging attack.
+Brent, the international benchmark, is down 5.3% to $65.34.
+Both rose more than 14% Monday.

+Saudi Arabia’s energy minister is expected to give an update on the country’s oil production at some point Tuesday.

 One U.S. official, speaking on condition of anonymity to discuss internal deliberations, said the U.S. was considering dispatching additional military resources to the Gulf but that no decisions had been made.
 The U.S. already has the USS Abraham Lincoln aircraft carrier battle group in the area, as well as fighter jets, bombers, reconnaissance aircraft and air defenses.